tomcoomer/DeviceKit/README.md

 ```

 # Questions
-For any querstions please visit SmudgeInc.co.uk
+For any questions please visit Smudge.cloud